vi/websocat/doc.md

       --chmod-everyone
           When listening UNIX sockets, change socket filesystem permissions to allow connections from everywhere

+      --oneshot
+          Serve only one connection

+      --no-lints
+          Do not display warnings about potential CLI misusage

+      --udp-max-send-datagram-size <UDP_MAX_SEND_DATAGRAM_SIZE>
+          Maximum size of an outgoing UDP datagram.
+Incoming datagram size is likely limited by --buffer-size

+          [default: 4096]

+      --seqpacket-max-send-datagram-size <SEQPACKET_MAX_SEND_DATAGRAM_SIZE>
+          Maximum size of an outgoing SEQPACKET datagram.
+Incoming datagram size is likely limited by --buffer-size

+          [default: 1048576]

+      --random-seed <RANDOM_SEED>
+          Use specified random seed instead of initialising RNG from OS

   -h, --help
           Print help (see a summary with '-h')